 Sonic is also doubling down on artificial intelligence and the user experience by partnering with Mastercard and Zivelo to seamlessly integrate customer orders with their drive-thrus.
 A signal via their phone app is registered by the drive-thru monitor, and repeat customers are automatically prompted to have their usual orders filled and paid for.
 Additionally, the technology is able to look at weather forecasts and recommend, say, a Sonic slush for patrons to purchase on a hot day.

-Should You Consider Implementing AI in Your Restaurant in 2020
+Considering AI in Your Restaurant in 2022

-All of this begs the question, what are the cons implementing AI in your restaurants?
+All of this begs the question, what are the cons of implementing AI in your restaurants?
 Well, it’s still too early to know if this technology will be universally adopted in the coming years.
-Restaurant dive asserts that a third of the time, implementation is a direct result of the C-Suite pushing it forward, which could cause friction with franchise owners who are more adept at foodservice than they are at deploying technology.
+Restaurant dive asserts that a third of the time, implementation is a direct result of the C-Suite pushing it forward, which could cause friction with franchise owners who are more adept at food service than they are at deploying technology.
 This helps explain why a quarter of companies who have already attempted implementation report a 50% failure rate for their AI projects.
 In other words, the technology shows promise, but it also comes with a lot of risks.
-Those risks may not hurt major brands, but could be too much to handle for a local label.
+Those risks may not hurt major brands but could be too much to handle for a local label.

 Partner with Worldlink to Deploy Your New Restaurant Tech